vmware/pyvmomi/docs/vim/ExtensionManager.rst

   Raises:

-    `vmodl.fault.InvalidArgument`_:
+    `vmodl.fault.InvalidArgument <vmodl/fault/InvalidArgument.rst>`_:
        if the public key is invalid.

 SetExtensionCertificate(extensionKey, certificatePem):
    Update the stored authentication certificate for a specified extension.
 Updates the registration of the specified extension with the thumbprint of the X.509 client certificate provided over SSL handshake, or by thecertificatePemargument.
-The thumbprint will be used to authenticate the extension during invocations of `LoginExtensionByCertificate`_ .NOTE: No verification is performed on the received certificate, such as expiry or revocation.This method will unset any public key or subject name associated with the extension.
+The thumbprint will be used to authenticate the extension during invocations of `LoginExtensionByCertificate <vim/SessionManager.rst#loginExtensionByCertificate>`_ .NOTE: No verification is performed on the received certificate, such as expiry or revocation.This method will unset any public key or subject name associated with the extension.
-  since: `vSphere API 4.0`_
+  since: `vSphere API 4.0 <vim/version.rst#vimversionversion5>`_

   Privilege: